 The Big Bus Las Vegas Tour

-This is one of the best ways to not only get around the city but to observe the sights with a great view.
+This is one of the best ways to get around the city and observe the sights with a great view.
 The tour guides will give you expert knowledge that you will be hard-pressed to find anywhere else.
 The Big Bus Tour runs the length of the Strip all the way to Downtown Las Vegas.

 Some things that are covered in the tour: